AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/overview.md

 ### Sandbox environments

 In the tutorial, you will create a sandbox environment and use it to complete the exercises.
-The sandbox environment makes it safe for you to complete the exercises and experiment without being concerned about compromising your production Experience Platform environment.
+The sandbox environment makes it safe for you to complete the exercises and experiment without being concerned about compromising your production data.

 ### API

 Platform is built API-first.
-While interface workflows exist for all major Platform tasks and will be used in most exercises, this tutorial contains some API-oriented exercises.
-I will guide you through the basic project setup in the Adobe Developer Console and provide you with [!DNL Postman] environments and collections to get started.
+While interface workflows exist for all major Platform workflows and will be used primarily, the tutorial contains some API-oriented exercises.
+I will guide you through the basic project setup in the Adobe Developer Console and provide you with [!DNL Postman] environments and collections to get started with the Platform API.
 After completing the tutorial, you may find it valuable to be familiar with the Platform API and use it in your own deployment.

 ### Third-party technologies